 Funds committed to grants that are neither paid nor representing a binding obligation to pay (see Note 3.10) do not appear in the financial statements.

 3.6.
 Employee benefits

 Unitaid recognizes the following categories of employee benefits:

-- short-term employee benefits due to be settled within twelve months after the end of the accounting period in which employees render the related service;
+- short-term employee benefits;

 - post-employment benefits;

 - other long-term employee benefits;

 - termination benefits.